Keep Up With McLean!

-This fall, McLean Hospital and its Deconstructing Stigma team forged a partnership with the Maine Department of Corrections (MEDOC) to address mental health stigma concerns among the offender population and the correctional staff.
+McLean Hospital and its Deconstructing Stigma team have forged a partnership with the Maine Department of Corrections (MEDOC) to address mental health stigma concerns among the offender population and the correctional staff.

 Prison systems across the United States are often on the front lines of delivering mental health care.
 With approximately 35% of incarcerated men and women in local jails and state prisons estimated to have a serious mental illness—equaling approximately 383,000 individuals nationwide—correctional officers play a critical role in delivering care to inmates.
 They are often the first to identify mental health concerns and respond to health problems.